10 Things to Increase Your Motivation

 Tip 8: Make Your ‘To-Do list’ Achievable.

-Anyone who uses lists to prioritise their work knows that it can very easily expand out of all proportion.
+Anyone who uses lists to prioritize their work knows that it can very easily expand out of all proportion.
 So, this tip is to keep your daily to-dos short and manageable.

 Everyone’s view of how long a task should take is different, but for me, if I don’t think I can complete a task within one hour, it becomes a goal, not a task.